 The term equites Romani (ER) originally described the mounted contingent of the Roman citizenry; in the course of the history of the Republic it came to denote the second rank (ordo) after that of the senators; it thus concerned citizens from whom mounted service was no longer required, but who were definitely entitled to serve as officers in the army.
-This evolutionary process is not clearly described in …
+This evolutionary process is not clearly described in any of …

 Cite this page